+You probably spend a lot of time on the Internet.
+So isn't it worth making sure that you're using the right browser for you needs?
 Everyone has different criteria when trying to find the best Android browser.
 Some want the fastest, while others are looking for a browser that will consume as little data as possible.
 Here are the best Android browsers you can get, whatever features or experience you're looking for.
-The latest addition to the list is the speedy UC Browser.

 Opera: best for data savings